Thirlan/l5r10/docs/itadori-todo.md

 ## Mounted Combat

 ### Horse Armor
-- Mentioned in the rules, but not sure if the armor exists in the rules
+- animals may use light armor only

 ### Initiative for Mounted Combat
 - **Change:** Roll both character's and mount's initiative